-- This morning we embark on a city tour that covers the highlights of this celebrated historical city.
+- This morning you will embark on a city tour that covers the highlights of this celebrated historical city.

-- We visit the lovely Eram Garden or Garden of Paradise (Bagh-e Eram), which has an impressive collection of cypress trees as well as a pond and a small 19th century palace.
+- You will visit the lovely Eram Garden or Garden of Paradise (Bagh-e Eram), which has an impressive collection of cypress trees as well as a pond and a small 19th century palace.

-- Following this we visit the tombs of Hafez and Sa'di.
+- Following this you will visit the tombs of Hafez and Sa'di.
 Hafez was a Persian poet who was born in Shiraz around 1310.
 After several years of travelling round the world, he returned to Shiraz and remained there until he passed away.
-His works were very surreal and mystical and he is still regarded these days as a bit of a folk hero in Iran.
+His works were very surreal and mystical and he is still regarded today as a bit of a folk hero in Iran.

 - Sa'di, another great poet and writer from Shiraz, was more of a scholar.
-His tomb is also set in a garden, beside a fish pond.
-Paying homage to both these men enables us to understand their continued relevance and importance in Iranian society, as well as appreciate the intricate artwork on their marble tombs.
+His tomb is also set in a garden, beside a fishpond.
+Paying homage to both these men enables you to understand their continued relevance and importance in Iranian society, as well as appreciate the intricate artwork on their marble tombs.

-- We finish our tour by walking around the Bazar-e Vakil, regarded as one of the finest and most evocative bazaars in the country.
+- You will finish the tour by walking around the nearby Bazar-e Vakil, regarded as one of the finest and most evocative bazaars in the country.

-- We spend another night in Shiraz, perhaps visiting one of the many Iranian restaurants for a Persian feast!
+- You will spend another night in Shiraz, perhaps visiting one of the many Iranian restaurants for a Persian feast.